joaofranciscosantos/babel-plugin-i18n/README.md

 ```

 ### Plugin Options
-`source` the location of dictionary file containing all translations.
+`source` the location of dictionary file.
 Defaults to `/.dictionary.json`.

-`target` which function is going to do the translation.
+`target` function that is going to do the translation.
 Defaults to `i18n`.

 `language` set a language.
 Defaults to `en`.
 ```json